Hadley-Dixon/DiabetesRegression/README.md

 2. Regress glybh on all predictor variables (Model 1).
 Draw the diagnostic plots of the model and comment.

-3. You want to check whether any transformation on the response variable is needed.
+3. Check whether any transformation on the response variable is needed.
 You use the function ‘boxcox’ to help you make the decision.
 State the transformation you decide to use.
 In the following, we denote the transformed response variable to be glyhb∗.
 Regress glyhb∗ on all predictor variables (Model 2).
 Draw the diagnostic plots of this model and comment.
 Apply boxcox again on Model 2; what do you find?

 4. Set the seed to “372” and randomly split data into two parts: a training data set (70%) and a test data set (30%).

 ### Selection of first-order effects
-We now consider subsets selection from the pool of all first-order effects of the 15 predictors. glyhb* is used as the response variable for the following problems.
+Consider subsets selection from the pool of all first-order effects of the 15 predictors. glyhb* is used as the response variable for the following problems.

 5. Fit a model with all first-order effects (Model 3).
 How many regression coefficients are there in this model?
 What is the MSE from Model 3?